nasramo/template/README.md

   <td>Fri</td>
 </th>
 ```
 The `<th>` tag creates a row which is emphasised as the header row.
-You can edit the CSS for this if you want.
+You can edit the CSS for this if you want. the `<td>` tag specifies a cell in the 'table'

 I used 5 days since 7 made the exams look quite cramped on smaller devices and will continue with this through this guide but feel free to adjust things to your liking.